 Fernie is named after William Fernie who, alongside Colonel James Baker, was the driving force behind the coal mines located here.
-Starting in 1887, for ten long years they struggled to raise the money necessary to build not only the mines but also the railway needed to transport the coal to outside world.
-Finally in 1897 they achieved their goals, though effectively losing control of the company to eastern interests.
+Starting in 1887, for ten long years they struggled to raise the money necessary to build not only the mines but also the railway needed to transport the coal to the outside world.
+Finally, in 1897 they achieved their goals, though effectively losing control of the company to eastern interests.

 With the arrival of the Canadian Pacific Railroad in Fernie in 1898, the production of coal in the Elk Valley began in earnest and the new town of Fernie took shape opposite the CPR tracks, to the north of the original settlement.
 People built more substantial houses, while the business community hired contractors to build estates, retail stores and office buildings.

 The construction of Fernie generated the development of sawmills, hardware stores, blacksmith shops and other suppliers.
 This first Fernie, however, did not last as in April 1904 a fire destroyed Fernie’s commercial district.
 Later that year, Fernie was incorporated as a municipality.
 Four years later, on August 1, 1908, a second firestorm visited the City and in less than ninety minutes the town was once again reduced to smouldering ashes.
 The resulting reconstruction (in brick instead of wood) dramatically transformed the city’s landscape.

 By 1910, Fernie’s businesses and their buildings were firmly established.
 They had expanded their stores and offices to serve a more diverse community of 6,000 people.
 The Great Depression brought Fernie to its knees, reducing both population and prosperity.
 Only government subsidies kept the stagnant coal industry alive until the 1960’s when Japanese markets revitalized mining, and coal became once more, as it remains today, a pillar in Fernie’s economy.